Topics Map > Administration & Governance > Faculty Affairs

 Step 1.
 Dean’s Nomination

-The Dean, in consultation with the Associate Dean for Faculty Affairs and the department chair(s), will nominate an eligible candidate(s) for the Named Faculty Committee Review process.
-The Dean’s office will communicate with each of the nominated candidates to submit their packet should they decides to accept the nomination.
+The Dean, in consultation with the Associate Dean for Faculty Affairs, and the department chair(s), will nominate eligible candidates for the Named Faculty Committee Review process.
+The Dean’s office will communicate with each of the nominated candidates to submit his/her packet should he/she decide to accept the nomination.

 Candidates shall submit the following materials to the Dean’s office:

-- No more than 4 pages describing their accomplishments in the criteria of the preferred professorship or chair including Indicators of quality of scholarship (e.g. journal impact factors, citation rates, exhibition reviews, etc) with an emphasis on detailing future priorities and activities;
+No more than 3 pages describing their accomplishments in the criteria of the preferred professorship or chair including Indicators of quality of scholarship (see suggested list -upload doc to KB and link) with an emphasis on detailing future priorities and activities.

 Faculty Fellowship appointments

-- A CV that clearly highlights those activities most relevant to the application;
+1. CV that clearly highlights those activities most relevant to the application.

-- Provide letters of support as specified in faculty fellowship nomination letter.
+Provide letters of support as specified in faculty fellowship.

 The Committee will review the nominated packet based on the criteria established by the MOA with the donor as well as the evaluation criteria established for named faculty appointments.